ihusainov/Rdp_conn/README.md

 I have some virtual PC with logged user who need some help I write script to connect to the user easily

-You need to put PsExec.exe near script and start rdp_conn.cmd Then select pc and select session ID
+You need to put "PsExec.exe" near script and start "rdp_conn.cmd" Then select PC and select session ID